 So clearly, brick and mortar, and multi-channel retailers need to think more broadly about sales channels.
 Black Friday mobile shopping matters, but its true importance is in the context of all shopping, which has become omni-channel.
 And a more nuanced way of thinking about sales is certainly not lost on America’s retailers.

 “We recognize the Thanksgiving weekend shopping experience is much different than it used to be as just as many people want that unique, exclusive online deal as they do that in-store promotion,” said NRF President and CEO Matthew Shay.
 “It is clear that the age-old holiday tradition of heading out to stores with family and friends is now equally matched in the new tradition of looking online for holiday savings opportunities.
 Retail is in the middle of an incredible revolution and evolution.
 As a result, NRF evolved what we have traditionally done in terms of examining the holiday weekend shopper to reflect these changing times.
 As the shopping environment changes so too must our analysis of it,” continued Shay.

 NRF has even added a Cyber Monday consumer offers site to help drive additional digital channel sales.
 NRF also says that retailers are more ready than ever for the consumer shift to mobile shopping and buying.

 “Retailers are prepared for a mobile-driven day of shopping and have optimized the mobile shopping experience to make Cyber Monday shopping easier and more dynamic for their customers,” NRF Senior Vice President and Shop.org Executive Director Vicki Cantrell said.
-“In addition to a more fluid experience on retailers’ websites and on mobile, consumers can expect to see free shipping offers and better-than-ever programs for buy online and pick-up in store for those omni channel shoppers.”
+“In addition to a more fluid experience on retailers’ websites and on mobile, consumers can expect to see better shipping offers (visit our website to know more about shipping) and better-than-ever programs for buy online and pick-up in store for those omni channel shoppers.”